-Usually, it is considered that it is the job of an artist to win over an audience but, listening is also an active, rather than a passive process.
+Usually, it is considered that it’s the job of the artist to win over an audience.
+But listening is also an active, rather than just a passive process.
 How do you see the role of the listener in the musical communication process?

 Music for music’s sake or music for life’s sake?

-You can find more information about Nai Palm at the following links:
+You can find more about Chandresh Kudwa at the following links: